Skip to main content

 People whose leukemia cells have certain gene mutations may have a better or worse outlook.

 For instance, people with AML that has a mutation in the FLT3 gene tend to have a poorer outlook, although new drugs that target cells with this abnormal gene might lead to better outcomes.
-Mutations in the TP53, RUNX1, and ASXL1 genes are also linked with a worse outlook.
+Mutations in the TP53, RUNX1, ASXL1, BCOR, EZH2, SF3B1, SRSF2, STAG2, U2AF1, and/or ZRSR2 genes also tend to be linked with a worse outlook.

 On the other hand, people whose leukemia cells have changes in the NPM1 gene (and no other abnormalities) seem to have a better prognosis than people without this change.
 Changes in both copies of the CEBPA gene are also linked to a better outcome.